 Looking for a lovely tea room with an opera theme?
 Here’s a pretty flowery, instagrammable address, about 15 mins walk from the Opera Garnier behind les Grands Boulevards.

 Served as of 2pm, their teatime is great value (€20 for choice of hot drink, choice of homemade cake, 2 small savouries and small teacakes).
 However, I couldn’t wait and had a light lunch here with their house ‘churger’ (filled cheese gougère with salmon, avocado and colourful beetroot frills).
 Have an extra 20 minutes to spare?
 House speciality is their fluffy pancakes (savoury and sweet).
-Excellent choice of teas, hot chocolates, summer smoothies and sweet peach ice tea on ice.
+Excellent choice of teas, hot chocolates, summer smoothies and ice tea.
 A few seats outside on the street.
 (AC although they tend to open the door so it’s not that cool inside.)

 Violette et Alfredo, 30 rue de Trévise, Paris 9